 - Stubbornness during training

-Most challenges improve with exercise, structure, and consistent leadership.
+Most challenges improve with exercise, structure, and consistency.

 Final Thoughts

 Boxers are energetic, affectionate, and deeply loyal dogs that thrive in active, engaged households.
-Their playful nature, emotional sensitivity, and strong family bonds make them wonderful companions for owners willing to invest time in exercise, training, and connection.
+Their playful nature and strong emotional bonds make them incredibly rewarding—but they require commitment.